smaclennan/dot-emacs/sys/README.md

   * is the system a guest or virtual machine
   * does not work for arm Linux
   * BSD, QNX, Windows require cpuid installed

+Functions defined by all but Windows:

+* sysctl
+  * return sysctl arg as a number

 ### sys-cpuinfo